claimvantage/absence-piechart/README.md

 # absence-piechart

 The [Google Chart API](https://developers.google.com/chart/image/docs/making_charts) has been deprecated.
 This is our solution to overcome this issue.
 We have followed the same URL pattern outlined in the following [documentation](https://developers.google.com/chart/image/docs/making_charts).
-The solution we have provided is for pie charts only amd can be used as a starting point for rendering chart images.
+The solution we have provided is for pie charts only and can be used as a starting point for rendering chart images.

 This is a [Node js](https://nodejs.org/en/) application that can run on a Heroku server that returns the buffer of a PNG image.
 The arc values for the pie chart are retrieved from the request URL.
 The pie charts are drawn using the [Chart.js](https://www.chartjs.org/) library.